frequency-chain/frequency/designdocs/delegation.md

           * `delegator` - id of the newly created MSA
           * `provider` - id of the MSA help by the provider

-#### remove_delegation_by_provider
+#### revoke_delegation_by_provider
-Provider removes its relationship from the specified `delegator` in the parameters.
+Provider revokes its relationship from the specified `delegator` in the parameters.
 This function allows a provider to control access to its services, for example, in the case of an End User that violates Terms of Service.

   * Parameters:
       1. `delegator` - the MSA id of the delegator